 Compositions & Interactive Systems

-These are a few selections of projects and compositions I have done over the past few years.
+Projects and compositions I have done over the past few years.

 OntoTheNextCount (2022)